 Acoustic and egg surveys should be routinely undertaken and reported.

+Acoustic and environmental data from fishing vessels should be routinely collected and reported.

 Stock assessment model related tasks:

 Further development of the JJM model to incorporate seasonal and spatial structuring in order to evaluate area specific management measures as seasonal and/or spatial closures (e.g. for areas with concentrations of juveniles or adults);